MicrosoftDocs/visualstudio-docs/docs/ide/how-to-save-and-open-files-with-encoding.md

      If you want to work with a file that you know is encoded in a specific way, you can tell Visual Studio to use that encoding when opening the file.
 The method you use depends on whether the file is part of your project.

+> [!NOTE]
-**NOTE:** if you want to save the project file with encoding, the **Save File As** option is not enabled until you unload the project.
+> If you want to save the project file with encoding, the **Save File As** option is not enabled until you unload the project.

 ## To open an encoded file that is part of a project